 In this talk, we will develop a ROS2 application for a pick-and-place application with a robotic arm.
 The application model includes

-Do you want to build a cloud-based tool based on a defined data model?
+Do you want to build a domain-specific tool for the cloud?
 Does your solution contain features such as form-based editors, tree views, graphical editors, model comparison, model validation, model analysis or even code generation?
-Do you miss all the nice features and frameworks provided by EMF and its ecosystem in your web-based project?
-Join this talk and learn more about EMF.cloud!
+Are you wondering how all the nice features and frameworks provided by EMF and its ecosystem can be used in a cloud-based tool?
+Join this talk and learn more about how to build web-based tooling with Eclipse technology and in particular with EMF.cloud!

 Do you want to build a modern, web-based diagram editor, maybe integrated into Eclipse Theia or VS Code?
 Are you wondering how to replace GMF or similar frameworks in your cloud-based tool and how to migrate existing diagram editors to the web?
 Then join our talk and learn about the Eclipse Graphical Language Server Platform (GLSP)!